vivekteega/flowallet-testnet/README.md

  * `atVectorClock` - VC at which the data is to requested
  * `mostRecent` - boolean (true: request only the recent data matching the pattern.
 Just the last one.)

+##### Important: Type field is never used while RESET, UPDATE or REQUEST operations in Object Data.
+Type field is internally blocked for Object Data.

 ## 5. Application Data

 #### Philosophy